artefactual/atom-docs/admin-manual/maintenance/cli-import-export.rst

   :width: 85%
   :alt: An image of the command-line options for CSV authority export

-By typing ``php symfony help csv:export`` into the command-line from your root directory, without specifying an export location of the CSV, you will able able to see the CSV import options available (pictured above).
+By typing ``php symfony help csv:authority-export`` into the command-line from your root directory, without specifying an export location of the CSV, you will be able able to see the CSV import options available (pictured above).
 A brief explanation of each is included below.

 The ``--application``, ``--env``, and ``connection`` options **should not be